kbeckmann/game-and-watch-retro-go/README.md

 # make download_sdk

 # Build and program external and internal flash.
+# Notes:
-# Note: If you are using the 16MB external flash, build using:
+#     * If you are using the 16MB external flash, build using:
 #           make -j8 LARGE_FLASH=1 flash
-#       A custom flash size may be specified with the EXTFLASH_SIZE variable.
+#       A custom flash size in bytes may be specified with the EXTFLASH_SIZE variable.
+#     * If you'd like to apply more advanced experimental ROM compression, add the
+#       field COMPRESS=zopfli to the make command.

 make -j8 flash
 ```